-The Burwell Cowl is the first project in the book and is designed to help you practice your basic stitches.
+Burwell Cowl: the first project in the book and is designed to help you practice your basic stitches.

-The Wicken Mitts are an introduction to working into row ends, following a pattern and making something to fit.
+Wicken Mitts: an introduction to working into row ends, following a pattern and making something to fit.

-The Bottisham Hat introduces you to working in the round, making a traditional motif, working seamlessly and decreasing.
+Bottisham Hat: introduces you to working in the round, making a traditional motif, working seamlessly and decreasing.

-The Quy Shawl introduces you to reading charts, working lace patterns, picots, understanding special stitches, increasing in pattern.
+Quy Shawl: introduces you to reading charts, working lace patterns, picots, understanding special stitches, increasing in pattern.